IPL-UV/IPL-UV.github.io/content/english/_index.md

 AI4CS aims to address these challenges with innovative, physics-aware, and causality-driven AI solutions to advance our understanding of these interconnected systems.

-This workshop will address these goals, bringing together researchers to share progress, brainstorm new ideas, and foster interdisciplinary collaboration.
+This workshop will address these goals, bringing together researchers to share progress, brainstorm new ideas, and foster interdisciplinary collaboration